 What should business planning look like today?
 Forerunners have already been integrating their business planning for some time now.
-In doing so, they have been able to improve their competitiveness by having the capacity to respond to changes in the business environment and new opportunities more quickly than the competition.
-As integrated business planning gives companies a clear edge in competition, it is safe to say that it has become a necessary prerequisite for the continuity of business.
+They have the capacity to respond to changes in the business environment and new opportunities more quickly than the competition.
+Thus, they have been able to improve their competitiveness.
+Integrated business planning gives companies a clear edge in competition.
+It is safe to say that it has become a necessary prerequisite for the continuity of business.

 As a concept, Integrated Business Planning (IBP), or Extended Planning and Analysis (xP&A), the term used by Gartner, is already familiar to business executives.
-In a way, it is an extension and continuation of the Sales & Operations Planning (S&OP) concept, which is already being used by most companies that need to match production and demand as closely as possible.
+In a way, it is an extension and continuation of the Sales & Operations Planning (S&OP) concept.
 However, it is important to understand that with integrated business planning, the starting points for planning, the required business foresight and the scope of planning are of a completely different order of magnitude.
 IBP is certainly not just a tool or something that is merely related to the level of planning.
 What it takes is a change in the operating model and corporate management culture – and often a technological leap – before IBP’s competitive advantages come to their own.

-By simulating the future as quickly and flexibly as possible, you will be able to create avenues that allow you to adapt to the changing market and shocks in the business environment.
+With integrated business planning you will be able to simulate the future as quicky and flexibly as possible.
+Thus, you will be able to create avenues that allow you to adapt to the changing market.
 This allows your business to be prepared for the future instead of being caught off guard by unforeseen events.

 Business planning and forecasting lie at the heart of corporate management.
 This is the only way to ensure that the critical data which determines the fate of a company can be made to serve its purposes.
 As a result, it contributes to business continuity.
 In terms of outlining management policies, the insight provided by account-level information is limited.
 At best, it gives a rough financial framework to go by, but not many pointers for making changes or strategic choices.